EnnoxHD/kebab/README.md

     1. Enter fastboot: `adb reboot fastboot`
         1. Check connection: `fastboot devices`
     1. Update firmware
-        1. If the [latest required firmware](https://wiki.lineageos.org/devices/kebab/install/) is already installed this is optional only for vendor firmware. <br/>
+        1. If the [latest required firmware](https://wiki.lineageos.org/devices/kebab/install/variant1/) is already installed this is optional only for vendor firmware. <br/>
            **Do continue with the required additional partitions!**
         1. Update firmware, part 1: [Appendix A](#appendix-a)
         1. Update firmware, part 2: [Appendix B](#appendix-b) (WARNING: Use the correct files for your DDR type!)
         1. Update additional partitions: [Appendix C](#appendix-c) **(This is always required!)**
 1. Update Recovery
-    1. Flash LineageOS recovery image: `fastboot flash --slot=all recovery lineage-22.1-xxxxxxxx-microG-kebab-recovery.img`
+    1. Flash LineageOS recovery image: `fastboot flash --slot=all recovery lineage-xx.x-xxxxxxxx-microG-kebab-recovery.img`
     1. Reboot: `fastboot reboot bootloader`
 1. Update OS
     1. Start recovery
     1. Enable: `Advanced -> Enable ADB`
     1. Initiate sideloading: `Apply Update -> Apply from ADB`
-    1. Sideload: `adb sideload lineage-22.1-xxxxxxxx-microG-kebab.zip`
+    1. Sideload: `adb sideload lineage-xx.x-xxxxxxxx-microG-kebab.zip`
     1. Prompt: `To install additional packages...
 Do you want to reboot recovery now? -> NO`
     1. Start: `Reboot System now`
 1. First start of the new OS